An Optimized Divide-and-Conquer Algorithm for the Closest-Pair Problem in the Planar Case: Introduction

 In 2007, Jiang and Gillespie presented another version of the Closest-Pair \emph{divide-and-conquer} algorithm which reduced the complexity of computing distances by a logarithmic factor.
-However, after performing some algorithmic experimentation, the authors found that, albeit this reduction, the new algorithm was ``the slowest among the four algorithms''\citep{Jiang:2007} that were included in the comparative study.
+However, after performing some algorithmic experimentation, the authors found that, albeit this reduction, the new algorithm was ``the slowest among the four algorithms''~\cite{7} that were included in the comparative study.
 The experimental results also showed that the fastest among the four algorithms was in fact a procedure named Basic-2, where two pairwise comparisons are required in the combine step, for each point that lies in the central slab and, therefore, has a relative high complexity of computing distances.
-The authors conclude that the simpler design in the combine step, and a consequent correct balance in trading expensive operations with cheaper ones are the main factors for explaining the success of the Basic-2 algorithm.
+The authors conclude that the simpler design in the combine step, and a consequent correct imbalance in trading expensive operations with cheaper ones are the main factors for explaining the success of the Basic-2 algorithm.

 In this paper we present a detailed version of the Basic-2 algorithm.
-We show that only two pairwise comparisons are required in the combine step, for each point that lies in the central slab, and that this number of comparisons is minimal.
-This result and the subsequent correctness of the Basic-2 algorithm is shown for all Minkowski distances\footnote{In fairness to all parts involved, we must say that all the main results presented in this paper, including the design of the Basic-2 algorithm, were obtained in a completely independent fashion from any previous work by other authors.
-It was only during the process of putting our ideas in to writing that we came across the articles by Zhou et al, \cite{Ge:2006}, and \cite{Jiang:2007} which, obviously, take precedence and deserve due credit.} with $p\geqslant 1$.
+We show that, for this algorithm, only two pairwise comparisons are required in the combine step, for each point that lies in the central slab.
+This result and the subsequent correctness of the Basic-2 algorithm is shown for all Minkowski distances with $p\geqslant 1$.

+In fairness to all parts involved, we must state that the main results presented in this paper, including the design of the Basic-2 algorithm, were obtained in a completely independent fashion from any previous work by other authors.
+It was only during the process of putting our ideas into writing that we came across with the articles by Zhou \textit{et al}, Qi Ge \textit{et al}~\cite{8}, and Jiang and Gillespie~\cite{7} which, obviously, take precedence and deserve due credit.
+Nonetheless, this paper gives a significant contribution to the Closest-Pair problem, by establishing the correctness of the Basic-2 algorithm for all Minkowski distances with $p\geqslant 1$, in particular for the Euclidean distance.